AMDResearch/Riallto/source/fpl24.md

-# Designing for the Neural Processing Unit on AMD Ryzen AI with Open-Source Tools
+# Designing for the Neural Processing Unit on AMD Ryzen™ AI with Open-Source Tools

 ## Abstract